sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

-Contacts will only receive your automation if they are on the list or segment you select for entry criteria _after_ you set the automation live.
+Contacts will only receive your automation if they are added to the list or segment you select for entry criteria _after_ you set the automation live.

 </call-out>